Salvador-ON/Build-Your-Own-Scraper/README.md

 ## Test-driven development RSPEC

-The code includes unit testing using RSPEC.
+The code includes unit testing using RSpec.
 To start the test run the next line in your terminal:

 ```
 rspec